Bayshore station (Caltrain)

 Bayshore station is a Caltrain commuter rail station in the Visitacion Valley neighborhood of San Francisco, California.
 The station is on the border of San Francisco and the neighboring city of Brisbane.
 The parking lot and the northern section of the station are in San Francisco, while the remainder is in Brisbane.
 The station address is in San Francisco proper.

 Bayshore has four tracks: two side tracks for trains stopping at the station, and two in the middle for trains that do not stop at the station.

-A centerline fence prevents passengers from crossing the four tracks.
+The station is located in an industrial area at the center of the proposed Brisbane Baylands development, making it the lowest ridership Caltrain station that receives regular weekday service.

 History

 Bayshore was established by the Southern Pacific Railroad in 1907 along the new Bayshore Cutoff, a more direct route into San Francisco.
 The railroad planned to build an extensive terminal facility in Visitacion Valley that would serve as the primary maintenance and marshaling facility for the San Francisco Peninsula.
 Financial problems delayed completion of the project, and the 250 acre Bayshore rail yard and shops did not open until 1918.
 The facility operated around the clock and employed over 1,000 workers.

 The Bayshore shops maintained all the locomotives on the Southern Pacific's Coast Division which stretched south to Santa Barbara.
 By 1952, this was 133 steam engines, but by 1954, diesel-electric locomotives had become common enough that the Bayshore steam shops were closed.
 The roundhouse continued to service diesel locomotives, but the decline of industry and shipping in San Francisco and along the peninsula led to the closure of the yards in the early 1980s.

+The station was fully rebuilt and shifted south as part of the Caltrain Express project to accommodate the four track cross section.
+The new station opened in its current location on March 22, 2004.

 A $6.87 million reconstruction of the footbridge began in July 2022.

 The station is planned to be modified to accommodate through-running California High-Speed Rail service.